IntuitionLabs

 Future Outlook

-The convergence of regulatory technology (RegTech) and marketing operations suggests that the next generation of MLR solutions will be highly tuned to life sciences needs.
-Possible future developments include:
+The convergence of regulatory technology (RegTech) and marketing operations is already producing the next generation of MLR solutions.
+Key developments to watch include:

-• Embedded Regulatory Guidance: AI agents that not only flag issues but suggest compliant rephrasing or even auto-edit content.
+• Agentic AI: Building on Veeva's Quick Check and Content Agents (2025), vendors are developing AI agents that not only flag issues but suggest compliant rephrasing or even auto-edit content.
+EVERSANA's ORCHESTRATE MLR, built on Amazon Bedrock, demonstrates this agentic approach ([16]).

-• Predictive Risk Analysis: Systems could learn from past 483 letters or warning letters to warn about phrases commonly cited by authorities.
+• Predictive Risk Analysis: Systems are learning from past FDA warning letters and 483 observations to proactively warn about phrases commonly cited by authorities.

-• Unified Content Lifecycle: Integration of MLR with content creation tools (e.g. authoring software, translation management) so that compliance is considered at the point of creation.
+• Unified Content Lifecycle: Integration of MLR with content creation tools (e.g. authoring software, translation management) so that compliance is embedded at the point of creation – not just at review.

 Finally, as digital therapeutics and patient-centered marketing grow, boundaries between marketing and clinical communications may blur.
 MLR tools might therefore incorporate elements of medical information response platforms, tying MLR more closely to medical affairs.